zsu/WebFrameworkSPA/README.md

-#What is WebFramework
+#What is WebFrameworkSPA

-WebFramework is a Single Page Application(SPA) framework built on top of AngularJS, Web Api 2.
+WebFrameworkSPA is a Single Page Application(SPA) framework built on top of AngularJS, Web Api.

-Some of the features of WebFramework are:
+Some of the features of WebFrameworkSPA are:

   * User managment(authentication, authorization)
   * Claim based authorization with two level Role/Permission management